X

 Concentration Is Not Enough: 4 Tips for Reducing Human Error in any Pharmacy

 As a trusted pillar of the medical community, patients look to their pharmacists to provide them with the correct medication at the correct dosage.
-In the United States, dispensing errors account for huge portion of medication errors, and medication errors are a leading cause of mortality.
+In the United States, dispensing errors account for a huge portion of medication errors, and medication errors are a leading cause of mortality.
 This is why it’s essential for pharmacies and pharmacists to find ways to minimize the risk of dispensing errors.

 Image: stevepb